RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ```

 ### Vulnerability Metadata
-The `vulnerabilities` section reports vulnerability metadata for any CVEs included in the document and also contains a
+The `vulnerabilities` section reports vulnerability metadata for the CVE and also contains a
-`product_status` object that reports fix status for any `product_id` listed in the `product_tree` and a `remediations`
+`product_status` object that reports affected status and fix information for any `product_id` listed in the `product_tree` and a `remediations`
 object.

-#### CVE Information
+#### General CVE Information
-CVE ID, CWE and publication date:
+Basic CVE information is represented using the following objects:
+* `cve`: The official CVE ID.
+* `cwe`: Information about the corresponding CWE, include the CWE ID and the name.
+* `discovery_date`: The first reported date of the vulnerability.
+Note: This date can differ from the previously
+  mentioned `initial_release_date` if the CVE was coordinated under embargo.
 ```
 "cve": "CVE-2023-20593",
 "cwe": {
   "id": "CWE-1239",
-        "name": "Improper Zeroization of Hardware Register"
+  "name": "Improper Zeroization of Hardware Register" },
-      },
 "discovery_date": "2023-05-31T00:00:00+00:00",
 ```

-CVE description, summary and statement:
+Additional CVE information can be found in the `notes` object:
+* `description`: This category includes a written description of the CVE.
+* `summary`: This category includes a short summary of the CVE.
+* `statement`: This category includes a statement from Red Hat on the CVE, when applicable (not present in the example).
+* `general`: This category includes a general statement on the applicability of CVSS scores.
 ```
 "notes": [
   {